Italian hospitals under strain as Covid hits new highs

 From January 10, a new "reinforced" health pass -- which shows proof of vaccination status or recovery from Covid-19 -- will be required to access many places previously accessible to the unjabbed through a negative Covid test.

-The new curbs, aimed at encouraging more people to get vaccinated, come as Italy was headed towards the symbolic threshold of 100,000 new daily cases.
-On Wednesday, 98,030 new Covid infections were recorded.
+The new curbs, aimed at encouraging more people to get vaccinated, come as Italy posted a record 126,888 daily cases on Thursday.

 The government also scrapped a 10-day quarantine requirement for fully vaccinated people who come into contact with a positive case, in a bid to stem the wave of asymptomatic employees forced to stay home.